 - Salt water flush is just not for you.
 If you did everything to a T – followed the recipe point by point, increase the salt or stick the two teaspoons of salt but still, it just not work for you at all.
 Maybe it’s your body’s makeup or your body’s reaction to salt; it just can’t be explained why you are not flushing.
 Always keep in mind that the SWF optional and you should not worry too much about it.
 You can always move your bowels with the help of the herbal laxative tea.

-Bac to Master Cleanse Detox
+Back to Master Cleanse Detox

-Himalayan Salt Water Flush Recipe
+Salt Water Flush Recipe using Himalayan Salt

 - Himalayan Salt Water Detox Recipe